Chocolate, Allergies, and Food Sensitivities: All You Need to Know about Our Chocolate

 - The short answer is that yes, almost all of our chocolate is gluten-free.
 Chocolate in general, and the Belgian chocolate we start with, is itself gluten-free.
 However, there is one truffle we make that is not gluten-free, our stout truffle, which is made with Allagash stout beer.
 For most of our customers who have gluten sensitivities, we simply steer them away from this one truffle and they feel comfortable and confident that their concerns are addressed.

-- The longer answer is that because of this one stout truffle, there is the possibility of micro levels of cross contamination to our other chocolate.
+- The longer answer is that because of this one stout truffle, there is the possibility of micro levels of cross contamination to our other truffles, caramels, and buttercreams.
 For people with celiac disease, this piece of information is key.
 Even the slimmest chance of the smallest particles of gluten is enough to cause concern to someone with celiac.
 We always aim for the highest level of transparency when it comes to our ingredients.

-- The essential exceptions even for people with celiac disease are that we have several products that are, in fact, 100% gluten free with no concern for cross contamination.
-These products are our three varieties of hot chocolate, our hot fudge sauce, and our Good Foods award-winning caramel sauce.
-All of these sweets are made in a different part of our kitchen, using different mixers, bowls, and utensils with no possibilities of cross contamination.
+- The essential exceptions even for people with celiac disease are that we have many products that are, in fact, 100% gluten free with no concern for cross contamination.
+These products are any of our “solid” chocolates, such as the snow people , pumpkins, solid hearts, conversation hearts, solid Easter bunnies and eggs, sheep, all of our bars and chocolate squares.
+Also gluten free our three varieties of hot chocolate, our hot fudge sauce, and our Good Foods award-winning caramel sauce.
+And don’t forget the nonpareils and espresso beans!
+All of these sweets are made in a separate location – our 54 Cove Street store kitchen – with no possibilities of cross contamination.
 That way we feel confident that these items are safe for all levels of sensitivities to gluten.

 We try to be brief when answering questions to busy customers, but sometimes, depending on the customer, knowing all the information is helpful!
 That’s when clarity outweighs brevity.